meriffa/Devices/README.md

 The framework has been tested with the following platforms:

-- Device
+- Devices
   - Raspberry Pi 4 Model B
-- Device OS
+- Device Operating Systems
   - DietPi 9.1.1
 - Programming
   - .NET Core 8.0